 The restoration of historical buildings can be done without measuring, with sketches, photographs of the building, and detailed and well-made explanations (Reynolds, 2011).
 In applications to be made without geodetic measurement, the duration and cost of the work will increase.
 However, measuring as a "metric" using the appropriate measuring instrument will give better results both in the restoration works of the building and in the exterior works.
-According to (Reynolds, 2011), spatial measurements are determined by using direct measurement (Total Station (TS) / Theodolite, Global Positioning System (GPS)) or indirect measurement techniques (such as photogrammetry and laser scanning).
-The measurement made due to the deviation of modern buildings from the project and the surveying of historical buildings can be done with different methods.
+According to (Reynolds, 2011), spatial measurements are determined by using direct measurement (Total Station (TS) / Theodolite, Global Positioning System (GPS)) or indirect measurement made due to the deviation of modern buildings from the project and the surveying of historical buildings can be done with different methods.
 These methods are;

 - Theodolite and total station measurements,

 - Photogrammetric measurement,

-- · Laser scanners,
+- Laser scanners,